kr3v/haskell-gtd-nl/doc.md

 - Headers -> err:failed to parse haskell-gtd/app/server/Main.hs: Parse error: :<|> @ SrcLoc "haskell-gtd/app/server/Main.hs" 25 77
 - qualified imports
 - operator exports
-- go to module definition in import -- priority 2
+- go to module definition in import
 - when resolution fails, show the module for the requested word, if found;
   - consider caching the error(s) on per-module basis - like what lead to the error
-- when parsing file fails, try parsing only imports-exports  -- priority 3
+- when parsing file fails, try parsing only imports-exports
 - refactoring: try creating more clear 'borders' to allow isolated testing; right now, testing is blocked by the need to perform a proper DFS
 - ToJSON?